jadecobra/python_tdd_exercises/source/how_to/calculator/calculator_viii.rst

 ----

 All the tests are passing, but there is a problem.
 What happens when the :ref:`functions<what is a function?>` receive a bad input as the second input or something that is not a :ref:`dictionary<what is a dictionary?>`, set_, :ref:`list<what is a list?>`, string_ or :ref:`boolean<what are booleans?>`?
-I need a better test
+I need a better test.
+I am still learning

 ----